latebinding/cruisin/README.md

 plus liability duration, human-capital duration, the married annuity factor, and the GBF / CB / HC balances.

-## Why this is a reimplementation (read this)

-The original MATLAB project survived only as the orchestrator (`default_scenario.m`) and config (`parameters.m`). **All eight computational helper functions it called were lost** (the repo was a stripped SVN shell with no recoverable history), as were the three Excel input files.
-This package reconstructs them.

-The *interfaces* are pinned tightly by the surviving call sites (array shapes, indexing, how each result is consumed).
-The *internal formulas* are standard, documented financial-math choices — so the outputs **approximate the original model's intent, not its exact numbers**.
-The main modeling choices / corrections:

 1. **Bond pricing** (`rates.getbondprices`): a Vasicek short-rate process drives the simulated rates, but bonds are priced by **discounting the expected future